General points about responding

 Welcome any text on food - you may be able to boost this from your local knowledge.
 Food growing in planning terms has traditionally meant the provision of statutory allotments.
 As our definition of space for community food growing is wider than this, you may have to make more of a case.
 (Sustain’s Guide for Planners will be helpful and can be appended to your response).

-Remember - Community food growing has multiple benefits to society, so don’t be sidelined!
+Remember - A good food system has multiple benefits to society, so don’t be sidelined!

 Generate interest and support